Optimal Regularization for Performative Learning: Abstract

 \section{Abstract}

 In performative learning, the data distribution reacts to the deployed model—for example, because strategic users adapt their features to game it—which creates a more complex dynamic than in classical supervised learning.
 One should thus not only optimize the model for the current data but also take into account that the model might steer the distribution in a new direction, without knowing the exact nature of the potential shift.
 We explore how regularization can help cope with performative effects by studying its impact in high-dimensional ridge regression.
-We show that, while performative effects worsen the test risk in the population setting, they can be beneficial in the over-parameterized regime where the number of features exceeds the number of samples.
-We show that the optimal regularization scales with the overall strength of the performative effect, making it possible to set the regularization in anticipation of this effect.
+We show that, while performative effects worsen the test risk in the population setting, when moving to the over-parameterized regime where the number of features exceeds the number of samples, the optimal regularization in the presence of performativity helps reduce the variance in the estimated parameters, thereby improving performance.
+Furthermore, we prove that the optimal regularization scales with the overall strength of the performative effect, making it possible to set the regularization in anticipation of this effect.
 We illustrate this finding through empirical evaluations of the optimal regularization parameter on both synthetic and real-world datasets.